vivCoding/CS180_Project5/README.md

 	think of this class as the control room of the whole application.
 	* main
 		* Creates the server and starts the manager class (database).
 Also handles creation of multiple sessions for clients to interact with the server.
+* **Server Thread Class:**
+	* This class handles the authentication, requests and used to avoid overloading the server.
+	*